WillMcIntosh/MusicPlayer/README.md

 # MusicPlayer

+Images taken from Google Play Music and converted using [Cloud Convert](https://cloudconvert.com/webp-to-png)

 ### TODO:
 - [x] find a way to set an intent up on a specific list item added by Java